 Fun to drive.
 Less costly to operate.
 Cleaner for the environment.
 Drivers in Maine and around the world are making the switch to electric vehicles (EVs) for these reasons and more.

 Efficiency Maine now offers instant rebates for eligible battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs) at participating Maine car dealers.
-Read more below about electric vehicles or click here to learn more about available rebates and which vehicles are eligible.
+Read more below about electric vehicles or click here to learn more about the rebates and which vehicles are eligible.

 Types of Electric Vehicles